jkaplan55/ISOr3/ReadMe.md

 add names of all files in  "..\thirdparty\nakama\Windows\nakama-cpp-sdk\libs\win64\v142\" as appropriate to configuration.
 Add the release files to release config, debug files to debug config.
   * Edit Linker->Input-> Additiona Dependencies: check "Inherit from parent or project defaults"

+Setup Debugging
+   * Select all configurations: right click and choose properties.
+Configuration Properties->Debugging->Command.
+Enter the full path for Max.exe or a particular patcher you want to test with.
+   * In Solution Explorer, Right click on the object you are testing and select "Set as Startup Project."
+   * Now Max will launch when you run your program and you will get debug info from the selected starup project.
 ### Build
 * Select ALL BUILD and build.
 * The Max externals will be found in `..\externals`